An official army family and MWR Site

 DirectSTEP registration

-Our support doesn’t end with elementary education.
-If you have children preparing for academic life after high school, we can help you find information about testing opportunities, scholarships and military-specific resources that can help you plan.
+If you have children preparing for academic life after high school, the SLO office can help you find information about great opportunities for college, scholarships, career options, and military-specific resources that can help you plan.

-College and career readiness includes the content knowledge, skills and habits that students must have to be successful in post-secondary education.
+Includes the content knowledge, skills and habits that students must have to be successful in post-secondary education.
 It also includes training that leads to a sustaining career.
 A student who is ready for college and career can qualify for and succeed in entry-level, credit-bearing college courses without needing remedial or developmental coursework.

-Let us help you plan for your child’s college and career readiness:
+Let us help you plan for your child’s college and career readiness!

 College and Career Readiness